pulumi/docs/reference/programming-model.md

 ## Components {#components}

-A Pulumi **component** is a logical group of resources which contains other components and physical cloud resources.
+A Pulumi **component** is a logical group of resources that contains other components and physical cloud resources.
 A Pulumi stack is itself a component that contains all top-level components and resources in a program.

 To create a new component, either in a top-level program or in a library, create a subclass of [pulumi.ComponentResource].
 Components provide a way to create reusable abstractions made up of other resources.